yozora1209/BudgetVoltex/README.md

 Now for you to start wiring, place all your switches in your board, presumably you're gonna have 7 switches (from top to bottom left to right: START, BT-A, BT-B, BT-C, BT-D, FX-A and FX-B), to make it easier to understand, I've made an inaccurate ilustration of how the wiring should go on about, here's the subtitle:

-Big Black Sqaure: the board your switches go to
+* Big Black Sqaure: the board your switches go to
-Red Square: Right Laser encoder (it's flipped in the image because you're gonna work on the bottom of the board, therefore, everything's mirrored)
+* Red Square: Right Laser encoder (it's flipped in the image because you're gonna work on the bottom of the board, therefore, everything's mirrored)
-Blue Square: Left Laser encoder
+* Blue Square: Left Laser encoder
-Dark-ish blue square: The Arduino
+* Dark-ish blue square: The Arduino
-Black Squares: Switches
+* Black Squares: Switches
-Yellow dots inside the black square: Switch Pins
+* Yellow dots inside the black square: Switch Pins
-Red lines in the switch pin: 1N4148 Diode (The diode **MUST BE SOLDERED TO THE BOTTOM PIN** and the polarity **MUST BE CORRECT IN A WAY THE PART WITH THE RED END IS SOLDERED INTO THE PIN AND PART WITH THE BLACK END IS SOLDERED INTO THE ROW CABLE**)
+* Red lines in the switch pin: 1N4148 Diode (The diode **MUST BE SOLDERED TO THE BOTTOM PIN** and the polarity **MUST BE CORRECT IN A WAY THE PART WITH THE RED END IS SOLDERED INTO THE PIN AND PART WITH THE BLACK END IS SOLDERED INTO THE ROW CABLE**)
-Randomly colored lines: Wires
+* Randomly colored lines: Wires

 Note about the wires represented in the image: Each wire has a different color for easy comprehension, wires that cross eachother MUST NOT BE SOLDERED TEOGETHER, you HAVE to solder the wires to the correct pins and a wire of a single color that goes through multiple switches' pins should bridge the switches together, zoom into the end of the wire in the arduino (dark blue-ish square) to see some code (GND or a letter followed by a number), that is the pin you have to solder the cable to, please use this image as a guide for pins: https://imgur.com/biEyi6y (remove P before the code to get the actual pin, ex: PF4 is F4).
 The wire position is also not accurate in the image because it's meant to be understandable rather than accurate, pay attention to what pin your're soldering to what wire.

+Should you want to see my ~~garbage very confusing~~ wiring, check this link: https://i.imgur.com/6hF8EA9.jpg

 And you're done!
 Make sure you didn't short anything both in the board and in the wires because that could either fry the arduino or disrupt inputs and proceed to the next session.